pedroanastacio/react-concepts/README.md

 <h1 align=center>React Concepts</h1>

-An application for managing to-do activities.
-Developed to train a bit more about state handling in React.
+A little activity app to do, to train a little more about state manipulation in React.
+Developed as a solution to the Challenge: Conceitos do React offered by Rocketseat's Ignite Course.

-## :clipboard: Features
-- Add a new task;
-- Remove a task;
-- Mark and unmark a task as done.

 ## :rocket: Try it yourself
 #### 1) Installing dependencies